code-pushup/cli/packages/plugin-coverage/README.md

 3. Add this plugin to the `plugins` array in your Code PushUp CLI config file (e.g. `code-pushup.config.js`).

-   Pass coverage types you wish to track (line, branch or function), paths to the code coverage results in LCOV format and optionally define your code coverage tool to be run first.
+   Pass paths to the code coverage results in LCOV format and optionally define your code coverage tool to be run first.
+   All coverage types are measured by default.
+If you wish to focus on a subset of offered types of coverage, define them in `coverageTypes`.

    📌 Please note that when you define the tool command, you still need to define the paths to all relevant coverage results.